-The purple coneflower is a dependable, dramatic plant with stiff skyward stems and unmistakable central daisy like flower.
+The Solar Flare Coneflower is a dependable, dramatic plant with stiff skyward stems and unmistakable central daisy like flower.
 Tolerant of drought, heat, humidity and poor soil.
 They begin their showy performance in summer and continue well into fall.
 A must have for the butterfly garden and for fresh cut arrangements.

 Large 3" brilliant coral red flowers (shaped flat like a daisy) are held high above black-purple stems.
 Mound forming perennial that clumps up fast ensuring lots of long lasting blooms.
 Grows 24-36" high x 18-24" wide.

 Special Note from Mary - I first saw this in the breeders garden (Itsaul Plants) in Georgia a few years ago.
 Highly impressed with both flower color and dark stem color!
 This is a terrific clumper with attractive green foliage.
 These folks have been breeding Coneflowers for many years!
 Solar Flare was selected from thousands of seedlings and it's a real standout!
 Pictures do not do justice to the beauty and color of this plant!

 How To Grow Coneflowers

 This stalwart American native thrive in humus-rich soil in sun to part shade with good drainage.
 Give them space between other perennials.
 This variety NEVER needs staking